arhat-dev/arhat/docs/Extension.md

 The interaction between the `hub` and `plugin`s:

-- `server` listen on some addresses (`tcp`, `unix`, etc.)
+- `hub` listen on some addresses (`tcp`, `unix`, etc.)
 - `plugin` connect to one of these addresses that `hub` is listening
   - once connected, `plugin` will register itself to the `hub` with a unique name
-- `hub` maintains all valid connections from `plugin`s until network error happened
+- `hub` maintains all valid connections initiated by `plugin`s until network error happened
 - `hub` will interact with registered `extension plugin` when necessary (e.g. received certain command from upstream controller)
-- `plugin` can send messages to `hub` at any time
+- `plugin`s can send messages to `hub` at any time

 ## Extensions

 ### `peripheral`s: Interact with physical world

-- This extension is designed to support operations and metrics collections for all kinds of physical peripherals
+- This kind of extension is designed to support operations and metrics collections for all kinds of physical peripherals
+  - e.g.
-  - e.g. lights, sensors, routers...
+    - lights, sensors, switches
+    - routers
+    - CCTV/Video streaming
+- You can also develop software perihperals as operation helper
+  - e.g.
+    - Custom robotic process automation based on [robotframework](https://github.com/robotframework/robotframework)
+    - Control via proprietary software (e.g. mikrotik winbox)

 ### `runtime`s: Workload management made easy

 - This extension is designed to support various runtime engine not just oci containers
+- You are free to translate Kubernetes pod specification to any runtime objects
   - e.g. `LXC`, `BSD Jail`, `Systemd Unit`...

 ## Configuration